404Setup/ModPublish/README.md

 | Rift       | Yes      | Yes        | No     | No     |
 | LiteLoader | Yes      | No         | No     | No     |
 | Java Agent | Yes      | No         | No     | No     |

+Data packs, resource packs, and plugin publishing are currently not supported;
+I will add these compatibilities in the future.

+For some missing ModLoaders, I cannot confirm if they are still being actively used.
+If you need support for one, please open an Issue.

 ## Build